 - Video-On-Demand.
-VOD service enables Videotron's customers to rent content from a library of movies, documentaries and other programming through their digital gateway, computer, tablet or mobile phone.
+VOD service enables Videotron's customers to rent content from a library of series, movies, documentaries and other programming through their digital gateway, computer, tablet or mobile phone.
 Videotron's customers are able to rent their VOD selections for a period of up to 48 hours, which they are then able to watch at their convenience with full stop, rewind, fast forward, pause and replay functionality during their rental period.
 In addition, customers can resume viewing on-demand programming that was paused on either the television or mobile app offered on the iOS and Android platforms.
 These applications feature a customizable, intuitive interface that brings up selections of content based on the customer's individual settings and enhances the experience by suggesting personalized themed content.
-These applications smartly and swiftly highlight any content available from the illico and Helix catalog as well as third party catalogs such as Netflix and YouTube (provided customers have a subscription with such service), including VOD titles, live television broadcasts or recorded shows, and allow customers to transfer it directly and seamlessly from their mobile devices to their television. - Pay-Per-View and pay television channels.
-Pay-Per-View is a group of channels that allows Videotron's digital customers to order live events, such as sports events, and comedy shows based on a pre-determined schedule.
-In addition, Videotron offers pay television channels on a subscription basis that allows its customers to access and watch most of the movies available on the linear pay TV channels these customers subscribe to. - Wireline Telephony.
+These applications smartly and swiftly highlight any content available from the illico and Helix catalog, including Club illico and Vrai contents, as well as third party catalogs such as Netflix, YouTube and Amazon Prime (provided customers have a subscription with such service and depending on which application is used), including VOD titles, live television broadcasts or recorded shows, and allow customers to transfer it directly and seamlessly from their mobile devices to their television. - Pay-Per-View and pay television channels.
+Pay-Per-View is a group of channels that allows Videotron's customers to order live events, such as sports events, and comedy shows based on a pre-determined schedule.
+In addition, Videotron offers pay television channels on a subscription basis that allows its customers to access and watch movies available on the linear pay television channels. - Wireline Telephony.
 Videotron offers wireline telephony service to its residential customers using VoIP technology.
-As of December 31, 2020, Videotron had 924,700 subscribers to its wireline telephony service, representing a penetration rate of 30.9% of its homes passed.
+As of December 31, 2021, Videotron had 824,900 subscribers to its wireline telephony service, representing a penetration rate of 27.1% of its homes passed.